Compassionate Drug Use

-Getting the drug through expanded access programs (if offered by the drug company) or single-patient compassionate use is possible for some people.
-But going through all the steps needed to get single-patient compassionate use of an unapproved drug can take a lot of time and can be frustrating.
-For instance, the FDA and drug companies follow no single policy or process.
-As of 2011, no one publishes a list of all the drugs that are available through compassionate use in the United States.
-There is no way to force the drug company to supply the drug.
+Getting the drug through expanded access programs (if one is offered by the drug company) or single-patient compassionate use is possible for some people.
+But going through all the steps needed to get single-patient compassionate use of an unapproved drug can be frustrating and take a lot of time.
+For instance, drug companies have different policies and processes.
+And there’s no way to force the drug company to supply the drug.
 There may be very limited amounts of the drug available for compassionate use.
 Drug companies may only have enough drug for use in the clinical trial.
-(Producing extra medicine for people who are not in clinical trials can be costly for the drug company, especially since there is a chance the drug will not be approved.
+(Producing extra medicine for people who are not in clinical trials can be costly for the drug company, especially when there’s a chance the drug might never be approved.

 Compassionate drug use can also be very confusing.
 There are several programs that regulate it.
-Many terms and definitions are used to describe how a patient may get access to an unapproved, new drug outside of a clinical trial.
+Many terms and definitions are used to describe how a patient may get access to an unapproved drug outside of a clinical trial.
 Drug companies, patient advocacy groups, and the FDA all may use different terms for the same things.
-The terms used by the FDA are defined in their regulations.
-Most drug companies refer to their compassionate access programs with terms that are unique to their specific programs and not in line with the FDA language.
+The FDA provides definitions for the terms they use in their regulations.
+But most drug companies use different terms that are unique to their specific compassionate access programs.